AI Outreach Automation

 Step 2: Enrich with company data

-Step 4: Reference in LinkedIn message (different hook)
+Step 4: Reference a different hook in the LinkedIn message

 Email tracking: